wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

   :alt: Orange Robot Signal Light
   :width: 500

 The Robot Signal Light (RSL) is required to be the Allen-Bradley 855PB-B12ME522.
-It is directly controlled by the roboRIO and will flash when enabled and stay solid while disabled.
+It is directly controlled by the roboRIO and will flash when enabled and stay solid red disabled.

 CTRE Pneumatics Control Module
 ------------------------------